Pax Americana on steroids

 Look at China – it became the manufacturing base of the world exploiting hundreds of millions of cheap and docile workers in shantytown conditions.
 Slaves provided the basis for the so-called Chinese miracle and now as China is not the cheapest sweatshop on the block anymore, they run into trouble.
 But with all the economic reform there was – the country is still a pretty unreformed autocratic state stifling whatever real entrepreneurial zest the population has with a thick layer of regulation and iron first.

-This could be done for pretty much any resource exports dependent country no matter what the resource is.
+This could be done for pretty much any resource export-dependent country no matter what the resource is.
 Exploiter countries need to understand one thing.

 Every resource can be replaced – everything that they can provide cheaper eventually has its alternative.
-And alternatives always get better and cheaper in the time leading to the demise of the old, stiff, exploitative model.
+Alternatives always get better and cheaper in time leading to the demise of the old, stiff, exploitative model.

 When cheap labor is your business model – rapid digitalization that takes vast swathes of humans as workers out of the process will be a mortal threat to you.
 If resources from the earth are your business model, then a couple of renegade shale drillers in the US might shake the foundations of your trillion-dollar business.